texfaq/texfaq.github.io/FAQ-grffilenames.md

 ---
+title:  ''Modern'' graphics file names
 section: Graphics
 date: 2014-06-10
 ---

-# ''Modern'' graphics file names

 TeX was designed in a world where file names were very simple indeed, typically strictly limited both in character set and length.